My Garden Zone Is

 Houstonia caerulea, as the specific species is known, has a classic woodland flower look.
-Their stems can grow up to 8 inches tall with a single, bloom at the end of each stem.
+Their stems can grow up to 8 inches tall, with a single bloom at the end of each stem.
 Those stems clump together to give the wildflowers their "bouquet" look.
-They flower mostly in the spring, but some blossoms will open until early fall.
+They flower mainly in the spring, but some blossoms will open until early fall.

 Blue Flag Iris - Iris versicolor/virginica

 Blue flag iris is the name of two related species of iris.
 One is Iris versicolor, often called the northern blue flag or harlequin blue flag, and the other is Iris virginica, often called the southern blue flag.
 Both types are aquatic plants that grow from clumps of rhizomes.
 These irises are prevalent throughout the eastern United States, with I. virginica common from Virginia to Texas and I. Versicolor familiar from Tennessee up into Canada.
 Both types of iris are a lovely shade of blue and grow easily in wet soil conditions.